-In this article, you will learn how to get sunscreen out of eyes.
+In this article, you will learn how to get sunscreen out of your eyes.
 It’s a fact that if you put sunscreen in your eyes, the eyes will hurt quite a bit.

 Applying sunscreen is an excellent method of protecting your eyes from harmful ultraviolet light.
 But putting sunscreen on your eyes isn’t always pleasant.
-Today, we’ll discuss how to get sunscreen out of eyes.
+Today, we’ll discuss how to get sunscreen out of your eyes.

 WHAT DOES SUNSCREEN DO TO MY EYES?